 SECTION 1.4.2.
 Employees may elect to follow the school’s grievance policy related to dissent of any evaluations.
 The decision of the Governing Board or its designated committee is considered final.

-Employee Dress Code Model Policy
+Employee Dress Code Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.